 The eNodeB sets the "CS Fallback High Priority" indication in the RRC Release message, if the S1AP message in Step 1b contains the "CSFB High Priority" indication.

 NOTE 2: Service Request procedure supervision timer shall be sufficiently long considering the optional measurement reporting at step 2.

+Editor’s Note: It is FFS on how to indicate the required information to the UE as defined in TS 33.401 [15] without the HO command.

 4. The eNodeB sends an S1-AP UE Context Release Request message to the MME.
 If the target cell is GERAN and either the target cell or the UE does not support DTM the message includes an indication that the UE is not available for the PS service.